Air Canada picks 'Rouge' as name of low-cost carrier

 Air Canada Chief Financial Officer Michael Rousseau has said the new carrier will not have a material impact on Air Canada's 2013 results.

-Shares of Air Canada rose 7 Canadian cents to C$1.77 on the Toronto Stock Exchange.
-(Reporting by Susan Taylor; Editing by Jeffrey Benkoe)
+Shares of Air Canada rose 9 Canadian cents to C$1.79 on the Toronto Stock Exchange.
+(Reporting by Susan Taylor and Allison Martell; Editing by Jeffrey Benkoe, Dan Grebler and Andrew Hay)